Student-Athletes Abroad is committed to actively

 promoting respect for the culture and values of our host communities.

 The work completed through our internships directly impacts at the local level.
 Students leave their experience with an understanding of the mutually beneficial relationships we have with our local partners.
 See examples below.

 Australia: We partner with Disability Sports Australia (DSA) and work with disabled athletes in a variety of capacities at the local, regional, national, and international level.
 We work together to promote the Australian culture and helping to further the opportunities for their disabled athletes.
 DSA also welcomes U.S. disabled college athletes to participate in this internship program.

 Australia Internship Page

 Costa Rica: We work with organizations such as Special Olympics Costa Rica, where we integrate fully with this unique community and the children they serve.
-Five of our full-time staff in Costa Rica are native Costa Ricans who competed in Division 1 athletics.
+Our full-time staff in Costa Rica are native Costa Ricans who competed in Division 1 athletics.
 Most also played on the Costa Rica national teams and have strong local ties to the communities with which we work.

 South Africa: These are grassroots organizations that use sport as the carrot to draw youth and local community members away from drugs and violence.
 They also teach the values of teamwork, following the rules of the game, and highlight opportunities for their lives outside of what they may be able to imagine.
 Our Resident Director in Cape Town previously worked for the Laureus Sport for Good Foundation (based out of the Sport Science Institute of South Africa) and leverages her experiences and expertise as a local to provide cultural support, community understanding, and program improvements on a regular basis.